 You can mount the flow computer either directly to a manifold on the pipeline or indirectly on a two-inch pipe or pole.

-Installations use either a traditional mounting kit or a coplanar mounting kit.
+Direct mount installations use either a traditional mounting kit or a coplanar mounting kit.
+Indirect mount installations use an inline mounting kit.

 2.7.1 Bolting Considerations